Cloufield/GWASTutorial/10_PRS/PRS_evaluation.md

 !!! info  "C-index"
-    **C-index**: concordance index, which is a metric to evaluate the predictive performance of models and is commonly used in survival analysis.
-It is a measure of the probability that the predicted scores $M_i$ and $ M_j$ by a model of two randomly selected individuals $i$ and $j$, have the reverse relative order as their true event times $T_i, T_j$.
+    **C-index**: Harrell’s C-index (concordance index), which is a metric to evaluate the predictive performance of models and is commonly used in survival analysis.
+It is a measure of the probability that the predicted scores $M_i$ and $M_j$ by a model of two randomly selected individuals $i$ and $j$, have the reverse relative order as their true event times $T_i, T_j$.

     $$ C = Pr (M_j > M_i | T_j < T_i) $$

-    Interpretation: Individuals with higher scores should have higher risk of the disease events
+    Interpretation: Individuals with higher scores should have higher risks of the disease events

-    Reference: Harrell, F. E., Califf, R. M., Pryor, D. B., Lee, K. L., & Rosati, R. A. (1982).
+    - Reference: Harrell, F. E., Califf, R. M., Pryor, D. B., Lee, K. L., & Rosati, R. A. (1982).
 Evaluating the yield of medical tests.
 Jama, 247(18), 2543-2546.

-    Reference: Longato, E., Vettoretti, M., & Di Camillo, B. (2020).
+    - Reference: Longato, E., Vettoretti, M., & Di Camillo, B. (2020).
 A practical perspective on the concordance index for the evaluation and selection of prognostic time-to-event models.
 Journal of Biomedical Informatics, 108, 103496.

 ### R2 and pseudo-R2